 This is one of the most consequential PA-specific risks for adult children of nursing-facility residents and one most generic "Medicaid pays for nursing home" framings ignore.

 PA's Filial Support Law at 23 Pa.
 C.S. § 4603 provides that adult children (and parents of indigent adult children) may be held financially responsible for an indigent relative's nursing-facility debt under certain circumstances.
-Pennsylvania is one of roughly 30 states with a filial-responsibility law on the books, and PA is the most actively-enforced filial-law state in the country.
-The landmark case is Health Care & Retirement Corporation of America v.
+Pennsylvania is one of roughly 30 states with a filial-responsibility law on the books, and PA is among the most actively-enforced filial-law states in the country.
+In the landmark case Health Care & Retirement Corporation of America v.
 Pittas, 46 A.3d 719 (Pa.
 Super.
 Ct.
-2012), in which the Superior Court held an adult son personally liable for $93,000 of his mother's NF debt under § 4603.
+2012), the Superior Court held an adult son personally liable for his mother's unpaid nursing-facility debt under § 4603.
 Pittas shocked the elder-law bar nationally and continues to shape PA NF admissions practice today.

 The mitigation is not complicated, but it has to happen.
 Apply for PA Medicaid promptly.
 Make sure the parent qualifies clinically and financially.
 Make sure the facility's billing flows through Medicaid rather than running a private balance.
 Once Medicaid is the payer, filial liability does not attach to the Medicaid-covered amount, because the obligation is no longer the resident's to pay.
 Where families get into trouble is when an admission contract names an adult child as "responsible party" with personal-guaranty language, the Medicaid application is delayed, and the private balance grows during the gap.
 Read the admission contract carefully.
 Decline to sign as a personal guarantor if you can.
 Have an elder-law attorney review the contract before signing if the dollars at stake are meaningful.
 The federal SNF arbitration rule allows residents to opt out of mandatory arbitration in admission contracts; that opt-out should be exercised.